-- Annually and is due on May 25, 2016. - On the 12 month plan conveniently billed beginning May 25, 2016. - On the 10 month plan conveniently billed beginning July 25, 2016.
+- Annually and is due on June 1, 2022. - On the 12 month plan conveniently billed beginning May 25, 2022 (Full Day Programs Only). - On the 10 month plan conveniently billed beginning July 25, 2022 (Half Day Programs Only.

-Tuition is due on the 25^{th} of each month, and is late after the 5^{th} .
-If payment is not received by the 5^{th} , a late fee of \$25.00 will automatically be charged to the tuition account.
+Tuition is due on the 25th of each month, and is late after the 5^{th}.
+If payment is not received by the 5th, a late fee of \$50.00 per child will automatically be charged to the tuition account.
+When a student's account has accumulated three past due amounts within a school year, parents will be required to pay cash on the 5th of each month.
 If payment is not received within 30 days of the due date, all students must be kept home until payment is brought up to date.

-If payments are not current by May 5, 2017, students must be kept at home until payment is brought up to date.
+If payments are not current by May 5, 2023, students must be kept at home until payment is brought up to date.
 In addition, school records and report cards will not be released until all financial obligations are paid in full.
-These policies are necessary to insure Vidalia Heritage Academy is able to meet its financial obligations.
+These policies are necessary to ensure Vidalia Heritage Academy is able to meet its financial obligations.